nykytatalysman/BitcoinCatcher/README.md

 - Increasing difficulty as you catch more coins
 - Restart option when the coin hits the ground
 - Smooth animation using a Swing timer
+- Coins start from random positions for variety
+- High scores are saved under a `scores` folder

 ## Building and Running
 1. Compile the sources: